How to Repair a Leaky Bathroom Faucet

 Step 14: Install the Joists

 Cut the five joists to 45-1/8 in. long.
-Then slip three of the joists into their joist hangers and secure them by hammering 1-1/2-in. joist hanger nails into the angled hole on each side of each joist hanger.
+Then slip three of the joists into their joist hangers and secure them with 1-1/2-in. joist hanger nails into the angled hole on each side of each joist hanger.
 Put the outer joists against the L-angles and secure with 1-1/4 in. screws.

 Step 15: Install the Remaining L-Angles